A 99.9% uptime guarantee still means that your site can be down for 526 minutes per year.

 Other hosts might send out a notification when your site is down.
 We’ll go the extra mile and add your sites and servers to the Storm monitoring framework.
 Unexpected downtime generates an alert to our 24/7/365 stellar support team who’ll quickly work their behind-the-scenes magic to get your site or server back online.
 Quick thinking, fast acting assistance like this slashes the potential for disruption, and keeps essential resources focused.
 It also maintains your online and real-world reputation.

 Storm’s Custom Escalation Procedures (CEPs) lightens the workload of your internal teams by extending your business into ours.
 They allow you to give us specific custom instructions that you want us to carry out in the event of something happening.
 So for example, you could instruct us to restart a software package should your database service fail.
 Should that then happen at say 03:00am, you can be pleasantly surprised when we notify you that both the database service and software package were successfully restarted without any notable disruption to your online services – and without any of your own team needing to get involved.
+The perfect business continuity plan.

 The Storm Security Centre simplifies online continuity with security, reporting, and compliance features in a single intuitive interface.
 Every added site and server enjoys additional DDoS and WAF protection, as well as a surge in performance.
 And because your sites and servers are added to CloudFlare’s global CDN, you’ll always be online everywhere in the world.